sauzdog/google-homepage/README.md

 # google-homepage
-html/css project - building google homepage
+html/css project - Reconstruction of google homepage front-end.
 The project is to build a clone of Google homepage.
-Its just a html/css project so its just about the UI.